• Save

 Integer and Float in Python

-The difference between these two is that the float value 3.0 contains a "decimal portion" (the .0 part).
+The float value 3.0 contains a "decimal portion" (the .0 part).

 Integers can only be whole numbers while floats can be any number –as long as that number contains a decimal portion.